NTIA/NRMetricFramework/documentation/ReportHVSMaxPol.md

 In terms of Big-O notation, HVS-MaxPol runs in O(n) time since each image is filtered about 12 times and various other O(n) calculations are also used in this algorithm.

 The algorithm was conformed with in nearly every aspect (i.e., the author supplied MATLAB code that ran without modification).
 Occasionally, the algorithm returns an extreme outlier (e.g., -100).
 We replaced these values with NaN, so that these outliers would not overwhelm the other analyses.

+The HVS-MaxPol code occasionally produces an error.
+The values for these media are also replaced with NaN.

 ## Analysis